Levels of Measurement

 Levels of Measurement (Scale of Measure)

 The levels of measurement (scale of measures) have been classified into four categories.
-It is important to understand these levels of measurement since these levels of measurement play an important part in determining the arithmetic and different possible statistical tests that are carried on the data.
+It is important to understand these measurement levels since they play an important part in determining the arithmetic and different possible statistical tests carried on the data.
 The scale of measure is a classification that describes the nature of the information within the number assigned to a variable.
 In simple words, the level of measurement determines how data should be summarized and presented.
 It also indicates the type of statistical analysis that can be performed.
-The four-level of measurement are described below:
+The four-level of measurements are described below:

 1) Nominal Level of Measurement (Nominal Scale)